ZestyTechnology/zesty-docs/docs/kryo/assembly_kryo.rst

 Step 11
 -------

-Connect the 6 mm hoses from the Hydro unit to the reducers and secure with the hose clips.
+Connect the 6 mm hoses from the Kryo unit to the reducers and secure with the hose clips.

 Step 12
 -------